NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 scene.
 It also considers moving up and/or down ramps that are attached to platforms (via the `attached_ramps` option in `structural_platforms`), as well as across those platforms.
 Pathfinding is otherwise only done in two dimensions.
 This check is skipped if false.

-Please note that this feature is not currently supported for scenes containing multiple targets.
+Can also be set as a string corresponding to the label of one or more objects that already exist in the scene.

 Default: False

 Simple Example: